zhimoud/rock-paper-scisor/game/README.md

 - Decide game win, lose or draw, print choice of both sides

 ## Use python to implement the game play
-## Write some unit tests with pytest
+## Write unit tests with pytest
+"Pytest is a mature full-featured Python testing tool that helps you write better programs" - https://docs.pytest.org/en/latest/